Objectives / Rules

 - Every cage has a little clue in the corner, and the numbers in each cage must add to the clue.

-- A number can't appear more than once in a cage.
+- A number can't appear more than once in a cage (which is different to Calcudoku).

 Note: if you see blank white squares in the puzzle, it's not loaded correctly.
 Please refresh the page to reload.